glasgowunion/cake/README.md

-A lot of time has been spent on contracts and adaptors If the project grows we should be able to use the patterns in these files, to help use extend the API.
+A lot of time has been spent on contracts and adaptors If the project grows we should be able to use the patterns in these files, to help us extend the API.

 #### Layout

 - Adaptors - adaptors are responsible for converting data between the services
 - Core - our core data structures and representations of our domain
 - Contracts - types and interfaces which our services depend on
-- Services - services represent our 'real world' services as we move into our infrastructure layers
+- Services - services represent our 'real world' services as we move into our infrastructure layers, services are built from other services and our inner domain types
   - Lambda - represents our lambda functions
   - Repository - represents our persistance layer our dynamo db repository
 - Lambdas - our deployments, where our lambdas get bootstrapped